How to get your dream job

 Be sure

-My final thought is to ask yourself:
+My final thought is to ask yourself two things:

-Are you sure this is what you want?
+Firstly, are you sure this is what you want?

-Could you reach your goals with your current employer?
+Secondly, could you reach your goals with your current employer?

 You could also investigate whether your current employer offers opportunities to work in another country.
 It could be an interim step before you work in your target country.